Neurogenetics Curriculum

 4. D.PANK2-related neurodegeneration — 'eye of the tiger' sign in the globus pallidus

 Biotin-thiamine-responsive basal ganglia disease (SLC19A3) characteristically causes bilateral caudate and putaminal necrosis triggered by febrile illness that is partially reversible with early biotin (5-10 mg/kg/day) and thiamine (up to 40 mg/kg/day) supplementation.
 This reversibility with vitamin cofactor treatment is the distinguishing feature.
 Glutaric aciduria type 1 causes striatal necrosis but also features frontotemporal hypoplasia (wide sylvian fissures) and is not responsive to biotin/thiamine.
-Wilson disease presents later (typically >5 years) with copper deposition.
+Wilson disease typically presents with neurological manifestations from adolescence to early adulthood (~10–40 years); hepatic presentations can occur earlier, with copper deposition in the putamen and caudate.
 PANK2 shows the 'eye of the tiger' sign specifically in the globus pallidus, not caudate and putamen.

 2. An 8-year-old boy presents with behavioral changes and declining school performance over 6 months.
 He was diagnosed with adrenal insufficiency at age 5 and takes hydrocortisone replacement.
 MRI shows confluent T2 hyperintensity in the posterior periventricular white matter extending from the splenium of the corpus callosum, with an enhancing leading edge on gadolinium contrast.
 The most likely diagnosis and the significance of the enhancing edge are: